-End grain of timber lining boards should be coated with a specialised end grain sealer, available from Porta.
+End grain of timber lining boards should be coated with a specialised end grain sealer.

 3.2.
 COATING PRIOR TO INSTALLATION

 Porta recommends lining is pre-coated on all faces prior to installation.

 All protrusions (cut holes, cut-outs and trimmed ends) should be coated onsite before or during installation of the boards.